 Shizuoka General Hospital is a renowned medical facility in the prefecture for providing exceptional services focusing on community health.
-The hospital aims to improve the health, safety and well being of the community through its outstanding services.
+The hospital aims to improve the health, safety, and well-being of the community through its outstanding services.
 The hospital also has a medical research division connected to the hospital.

 The customer wanted to build a robust and scalable system to digitize their project.
 After exploring Odoo and other ERPs, they felt that Frappe Health was the right solution to satisfy their requirements.

-The aim for setting up Frappe Health was to position it as a centralized platform for maintaining data pertaining to newborn hearing screening information.
+The aim of setting up Frappe Health was to position it as a centralized platform for maintaining data about newborn hearing screening information.
 This allowed individual birthing clinics to accurately monitor the status of screening from their local perspective as well as to aggregate data for the generation of invoices sent to localities (cities and towns) for screening test reimbursement.
 Additionally, the system was also accessible to follow-up testing hospitals, public health offices, and the Hearing and Language Center with each having granularly controlled access to data and system functionality.

 When children who received a referral follow-up testing, the results of the follow-up test were entered as a clinical procedure, and linked to the patient via the Hearing ID (QR Code).
-The follow-up testing institutions were required to login to the Frappe Health system, scan the QR code to find the patient and add the results.
+The follow-up testing institutions were required to log in to the Frappe Health system, scan the QR code to find the patient, and add the results.

-At the end of each month, clinic staff was required to generate invoices to be sent to each locality (city, town, village) associated with the residence of their patients who got screening that month.
+At the end of each month, clinic staff was required to generate invoices to be sent to each locality (city, town, village) associated with the residence of their patients who got screened that month.
 The system was required to find all tests administered during the specified time frame, for the specified locality and generate an invoice to be sent to that locality for reimbursement.

 Each birthing clinic required access to a dashboard to provide some simple data analysis for their respective clinic.